serverless/serverless/docs/providers/openwhisk/guide/services.md

       - http: delete /users/delete
 ```

-Every `serverless.yml` translates to a single AWS CloudFormation template and a CloudFormation stack is created from that resulting CloudFormation template.

 ### handler.js

 The `handler.js` file contains your function code.
 The function definition in `serverless.yml` will point to this `handler.js` file and the function exported here.